bhirsch42/blog/content/post/how-to-kill-at-shoulda-said.md

 ### 4. There's no "right" number of times to ding in a row.

 If you ding an offer and their next one gets a laugh, let it ride.
-You don't have to "rule of three's" it.
+You don't have to "rule of three" it.
 Conversely, if you've dinged them three times and none of their ideas are landing, keep going.
 It's fun to watch them squirm.
 If they're _really_ struggling let them off the hook.
 Six dings without any interesting ideas probably means they're making offers that are too similar to one another anyway, so move on.

 ### 5. Turn up the heat.